Home › Football Casuals Clothing

 Where to buy

-Football casual clothing refers to the distinctive style adopted by British football fans in the 1980s.
-Instead of replica kits, casuals wore premium designer sportswear and quality menswear — brands like Sergio Tacchini, Fila, Ellesse and Aquascutum became iconic.
+Football casuals clothing refers to the distinctive style adopted by British football fans in the 1980s.
+Instead of replica kits, casuals wore premium designer sportswear — brands like Sergio Tacchini, Fila, Ellesse and Aquascutum became iconic.
 The look is defined by track tops, polo shirts, quality trainers and a sharp but understated aesthetic.

 The original terrace casual brands include Sergio Tacchini, Fila, Ellesse, Diadora, Kappa, Henri Lloyd and Aquascutum.
 Modern brands that continue the tradition include Weekend Offender, Peaceful Hooligan, Terrace Cult and MA.Strum.
 Stone Island and CP Company are also closely associated with the later casual era.

-Football casual fashion originated in the late 1970s and early 1980s, with Liverpool fans often credited as pioneers.
+Football casuals originated in the late 1970s and early 1980s, with Liverpool fans often credited as pioneers.
 Travelling to European matches, fans brought back designer sportswear unavailable in the UK — Italian, French and German brands that became status symbols on the terraces.
+Read the complete history of football casuals for the full story.

-What is the difference between football casual and terrace wear?
+What is the difference between football casuals and terrace wear?

-A classic football casual outfit starts with a polo shirt or track top from a heritage brand, paired with slim-fit jeans or chinos and a quality pair of trainers.
+A classic football casuals outfit starts with a polo shirt or track top from a heritage brand, paired with slim-fit jeans or chinos and a quality pair of adidas trainers.
 A harrington jacket or smock jacket completes the look.
 Key brands: Sergio Tacchini, Fila, Lyle & Scott, Weekend Offender.

 The Casuals Directory